warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240829_094812254.MP.jpg]]
 _The Temple is much larger than the Man_

 On the night of temple burn I was juggling meal prep and frantically packing my things since I'd be leaving the following morning.
-A dust storm was brewing right as it became time to leave for temple...
+So I left late.
+A dust storm began brewing right as I left for temple...

 ![[PXL_20240902_025302044.MP.jpg]]
 _Dusty.
 [Video](https://photos.app.goo.gl/V7ELmuRyBsHDZAM86)_

-I left camp late, around 8pm, to bike out with Jesse.
-In the distance we saw the temple flaring up:
+My campmate Jesse and I left camp around 8pm, to catch temple burn.
+In the distance we saw it flaring up:

 ![[original_bd27beba-4227-4361-8a6e-3466f4a2e266_PXL_20240902_030436984.MP.jpg]]
 _Second sun_

 Visibility conditions rapidly deteriorated upon approach.
 The dust storm worsened and again mixed with the soot to create visibility conditions far worse than yesterday's.
 I could only see ~10-15 feet on front of me.

-The dust made for atmospheric temple burn conditions, though:
+The dust made for atmospheric viewing conditions, though:

 ![[original_4fb05650-49d8-4271-aacd-958bf12548a5_PXL_20240902_031433081.MP.jpg]]
 _You can't even see the flame_